 The Company files Federal and state income tax returns in states in which it operates.
 Deferred income taxes arise from temporary differences resulting from income and expense items reported for financial accounting and tax purposes in different periods.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
-Deferred taxes are classified as current or noncurrent, depending on the classification of the assets and liabilities to which they relate.
-Deferred taxes arising from temporary differences that are not related to an asset or liability are classified as current or noncurrent depending on the periods in which the temporary differences are expected to reverse.
+Deferred income taxes are classified as noncurrent.
 As changes in tax laws or rates are enacted, deferred tax assets and liabilities are adjusted through the provision for income taxes.
+A valuation allowance is established for any deferred tax asset for which realization is more likely than not.